-The Esri arcgis-notebook-server-ha-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades an ArcGIS Notebook Server 10.9 site that you created using the template described in Deploy a highly available ArcGIS Notebook Server site using CloudFormation.
+The Esri arcgis-notebook-server-ha-upgrade.template.json Amazon Web Services (AWS) CloudFormation template upgrades an ArcGIS Notebook Server 10.9 or 10.9.1 site that you created using the template described in Deploy a highly available ArcGIS Notebook Server site using CloudFormation.

 The arcgis-notebook-server-ha-upgrade.template.json template upgrades the following products configured on two identical Linux Amazon Elastic Compute Cloud (EC2) instances:

 Prerequisites can be grouped by the items—such as files and accounts—that you must obtain and the tasks you must perform before running the CloudFormation template.